 Purchasing the tools and clothing you need to work on a construction site can add up to quite an expensive sum.
 However, many tradesmen are eligible to claim tax back on such flat rate expenses.

 This form of tax relief operates slightly differently than a tax credit, by reducing the amount of income on which you have to pay tax instead of directly reducing your tax liability.
-Different professions are allocated different allowances for flat rate expenses:
+There are a host of different professions in the construction industry who are eligible to claim tax back on employment expenses including:

 If you haven’t been claiming tax relief on any tools, equipment, work wear or uniforms purchased to conduct your role over the last 4 years, you could be due a rebate of several hundred euro in tax back.